rmitsuboshi/miniboosts/README.md

 # boost
-A collection of boosting algorithms
+A collection of boosting algorithms implemented with Rust